kubemq-io/docs/docs/tutorials/queue.md

 - **Exactly One Delivery** - Only one message guarantee will deliver to the subscriber
 - **Single and Batch Messages Send and Receive** - Single and multiple messages in one call
-- **RPC and Stream Flows** - RPC flow allows an insert and pull messages in one call.
-Stream flow allows single message consuming in transactional way
+- **RPC and Stream Flows** - RPC flow allows an insert and pulls messages in one call.
+Stream flow allows single message consuming in a transactional way
 - **Message Policy** - Each message can be configured with expiration and delay timers.
-In addition, each message can specify a dead-letter queue for un-processed messages attempts
+Also, each message can specify a dead-letter queue for un-processed messages attempts
 - **Long Polling** - Consumers can wait until a message available in the queue to consume
 - **Peak Messages** - Consumers can peak into a queue without removing them from the queue
 - **Ack All Queue Messages** - Any client can mark all the messages in a queue as discarded and will not be available anymore to consume